No. 2 Baylor beats Central Arkansas 93-56 to stay undefeated

-WACO, Texas (AP) — MaCio Teague scored 20 points on 9-of-13 shooting, preseason AP All-America guard Jared Butler had 17 points and No. 2 Baylor remained undefeated with another lopsided victory, 93-56 over Central Arkansas on Tuesday.
+Mitchell had 12 assists, and the Bears had helpers on 25 of their 37 field goals while remaining undefeated with another lopsided victory, 93-56 over Central Arkansas on Tuesday.

+“We’ve got great passers and playmakers, and a lot of good shot makers,” coach Scott Drew said.
+“So everyone knows when you’re open you want the ball, and the job of the person with the ball is to share the sugar.”

-Jonathan Tchamwa-Tchatchoua finished with 13 points and 11 rebounds.
-Matthew Mayer also scored 13 points while Adam Flagler had 10 after missing the previous two games.
-Davion Mitchell had 12 assists and six rebounds.
+MaCio Teague scored 20 points on 9-of-13 shooting and preseason AP All-America guard Jared Butler had 17 points with five assists for the Bears (7-0).
+Jonathan Tchamwa-Tchatchoua finished with 13 points on 6-of-6 shooting with 11 rebounds, and Matthew Mayer also scored 13 points.
+Adam Flagler had 10 points after missing the previous two games because of COVID-19 protocols.

+Mitchell made two 3-pointers without any assists in the first four minutes, but took only more shot after that when he instead was feeding the ball to his teammates.

+“That’s Davion,” Teague said.
+“He’s always downhill, he’s coming off ball screens, making reads.
+He’s a really talented player getting others involved, and everybody loves playing with him for that reason.”

-Baylor (7-0), the only Big 12 team without a loss, returned from its weeklong Christmas break with its sixth win by at least 30 points this season.
+Baylor, the only Big 12 team without a loss, returned from its weeklong Christmas break with its sixth win by at least 30 points this season.
 The Bears’ closest game was a 13-point win over then-No. 5 Illinois on Dec.
 2.

+“They played like we expected them to,” Central Arkansas coach Anthony Boone said.
+“We played pretty good defense.
+It’s just that when they’re open, we help on drives and they kick it out.
+And those guys knock them down.
+They’re a good shooting team.”

 DeAndre Jones led Central Arkansas (1-7) with 19 points, including six 3-pointers.
 Eddy Kayouloud added 14 points.

-Baylor went ahead to stay when Mitchell and Butler made 3-pointers on the Bears’ first two shots in the first 36 seconds of the game.
+Mitchell and Butler made 3-pointers on for Baylor in the first 36 seconds of the game.
 Tchamwa-Tchatchoua had an alley-oop dunk on a pass from Mitchell to cap a 10-0 run that put Baylor up 30-15 midway through the first half.

 When Mitchell fed Tchamwa-Tchatchoua for another high-flying slam with about 13 1/2 minutes left, it was 68-35 and Central Arkansas was still without a point in the second half.

-Central Arkansas missed its first 10 shots after halftime and shot 35% overall (21 of 60).
-The visiting Bears had 24 turnovers that led to 31 points for Baylor.
+Central Arkansas shot 35% overall (21 of 60), missing its first 10 shots while Baylor started the second half with a 15-0 run.

+“You know in Big 12 play, if you don’t get back, you’re giving up buckets.
+Central Arkansas did a good job beating us down the court in the first half in several instances and putting us on our heels,” Drew said.
+“Second half, I thought we did a much better job with our adjustments as far as getting back and matching up. … Our defense kind of imposed its will.”

 BIG PICTURE

-Central Arkansas: The Bears were without leading scorer Rylan Bergersen (15.3 points per game), who didn’t make the trip from Conway, Arkansas, because of an illness that wasn’t COVID-19. … They have played seven of their games on the road, with trips to SEC teams Arkansas, Ole Miss and Mississippi State before playing the Big 12 Bears.
+Central Arkansas: The Bears were without leading scorer Rylan Bergersen (15.3 points per game), who didn’t make the trip from Conway, Arkansas, because of an illness that wasn’t COVID-19. … All seven losses have been on the road, including consecutive games at SEC teams Arkansas, Ole Miss and Mississippi State before playing the Big 12 Bears.

 Baylor: After the week off, and with another game tipping of about 21 hours after this one ended, the homestanding Bears had a solid performance without getting sloppy.
 They had only 10 turnovers, just two after halftime even when emptying the bench. … Baylor has scored at least 80 points in seven consecutive games for the first time since 1994, and has seven double-digit wins in a row for the first time since December 2016.